A statistical physics and dynamical systems perspective on geophysical extreme events: How to define and track rare events in geophysical datasets

 \subsection{Finite time approaches to study rare events in dynamical systems}

-The results of EVT are stated with respect to the physical invariant measure $\mu$ supported on the system's attractor $M$, and are asymptotic results.
-Yet when it comes to the study of geophysical systems, the measuring process often allows to collect only a limited amount of data.
-These limitations can be due to short time series, yielding pre-asymptotic estimates, or to a measurement process that is partial, i.e. that does not account for all the variables of the system.
-In this section, we discuss how such observational data can still be relevant for the study of high-dimensional complex systems.\\
+Many geophysical dataseries are of limited length or focus on specific parts of a more complex system.
+This hinders the direct application of asymptotic results to this data.
+In this section, we discuss how the analysis tools discussed in the previous sections may be used for the study of high-dimensional complex systems.

-The term {\em penultimate attractor} was coined to describe the union of the finite-size trajectories along which data are collected.
-The characteristics of the actual attractor of the system can be deduced from those of its penultimate attractor, using the framework of large deviations.
+Formally, the results of EVT are stated with respect to the physical invariant measure $\mu$ supported on the system's attractor $M$, and are asymptotic results.
+Nonetheless, the characteristics of the actual attractor of the system can be deduced from those of its penultimate attractor, using the framework of large deviations.
 We will here state results concerning the local dimensions as a paradigmatic example, but this framework can be applied to other dynamical quantities of interest, such as recurrence times, which are closely related objects \cite{caby2019generalized}.
 The local dimension at a point $x$ in phase space is defined as

 where $B(x,r)$ as before denotes a ball centered at $x$ of radius $r$.
 Its pre-asymptotic version